-- Declaration of Intent The business must notify DBED of its intent to seek certification prior to creating jobs or incurring expenses. - Certification The business must apply to and be certified by DBED as an eligible business entity. - Job Creation Minimums The business must create at least 25 new, full-time positions at the project within 24 months, and the positions must be filled for 12 months. - Qualified positions must be full-time and pay at least 150% of federal minimum wage. - The project must be engaged in an eligible activity.
+- Location "Priority Funding Area" in a "qualified distressed county." - Declaration of Intent The business must notify DBED of its intent to seek certification prior to creating jobs or incurring expenses. - Certification The business must apply to and be certified by DBED as an eligible business entity. - Job Creation Minimums The business must create at least 25 new, full-time positions at the project within 24 months, and the positions must be filled for 12 months. - Qualified positions must be full-time and pay at least 150% of federal minimum wage. - The project must be engaged in an eligible activity.